wsydney76/craft-contentoverview/docs/dev/scaffolding.md

 You will be prompted for a class name if it is not provided as a parameter.

-Additionally, depending on the type of class, some you will be prompted for some settings.
+Additionally, depending on the type of class, you will be prompted for some settings.
 Press the ENTER key to continue with the default settings.

 ```shell{1,6-12,14}
 php craft contentoverview/create/section MySection